On symplectic birational self-maps of projective hyperk\"{a}hler manifolds of K3$^{[n]}$-type: Cohomological action of symplectic birational maps

 \subsection{Markman's example $M_H(r,0,-s)$}

-In this section we recall an explicit geometric example given by Markman \cite[sections 2.2, 11.1]{Mar13} of symplectic birational self-map of order 2 on moduli spaces of sheaves on K3 surfaces with a non-trivial action on the discriminant group.
-In the latter part of the paper, where we study certain reflections coming from the so-called ``vertical wall'' (see \cref{def:verticalwall}) of the stability manifold of the K3 surface, we revisit this example as it serves as one such reflection (see \S \ref{SectionMarkExStabCond}).
+In this section we recall an explicit geometric example given by Markman \cite[sections 2.2, 11.1]{Mar13} of a symplectic birational involution on moduli spaces of sheaves on K3 surfaces with a non-trivial action on the discriminant group.
+In the final part of the paper, where we study certain reflections coming from the so-called ``vertical wall'' (see Definition \ref{def:verticalwall}) of the stability manifold of the K3 surface, we revisit this example as it serves as one such reflection (see \S \ref{SectionMarkExStabCond}).